 I started drawing and writing about dinosaurs as soon as I could hold a coloured pen or crayon.
 Here's Tyrannosaurus rex and a 2D Diplodocus outside my house in the early 90s.
 As my suggested edits show, my prose, spelling, and grasp of size needed some improvement.

 Today I continue to write about dinosaurs.
 And beavers, birds, coral, sharks, wildcats, lizards, and, well, pretty much anything from bacteria to bonobos.
-I focus on longform features in conservation, evolutionary biology, and health.
-My words have appeared in Aeon, Nautilus, Hakai Magazine, PBS's NOVA Next, New Scientist, and the BBC.
+I focus on longform features in conservation, evolutionary biology, and human health.
+My words have appeared in Aeon, Nautilus, Hakai, PBS's NOVA Next, New Scientist, Mosaic, The Open Notebook, and the BBC.

 What happened in-between?
 After completing my master's in zoology from the University of Sheffield I embarked on a PhD in evolutionary development (evo-devo), but decided to throw myself overboard before the four years consumed me.
 Science is a rewarding, difficult, and beautiful occupation, but it wasn't for me.
 I was interested in the stories behind the science, the people, and how their personalities and lives reveal the hidden wonders around us.

 My first book, published in April 2021 by Scribner (Simon & Schuster) and Ebury (Penguin Random House), is a scientific journey into how we how we treat depression around the world.
 Depression is something that I'm very familiar with, but the book isn't just about me; it is not a memoir.
 It is a history of depression from around the world, how it manifests itself in different cultures and, most importantly, how we treat it.
 An estimated 315 million people live with depression and it is set to become the leading cause of disability bar none.

 My agent is Carrie Plitt at Felicity Bryan Associates based in Oxford, UK.